ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 ### Adjusting IOPS by specifying a different IOPS tier profile
 {: #adjust-profile-cli-file}

 These instructions are for the previous generation of file share profiles (general purpose, 5-iops, 10-iops, or custom) that were used in the beta release of zonal file shares.
-As of 08 August 2023, zonal file shares can be provisioned with only the dp2 profile.
+As of 06 May 2026, these share profiles are deprecated.
 To access the latest features, you must change the IOPS profile of your share to dp2.
 {: deprecated}

 From the CLI, use the `ibmcloud is share-update` command with the `--profile` property and indicate the name or href of the IOPS tier profile.